 The temples of Bagan © Lisa de Araujo

-The temples can best be viewed via bicycle which allows for independent exploration as bike trails link all the temples.
-This attraction still feels relatively undiscovered and allows visitors to fell that they are the only ones exploring a temple.
-Each is thoroughly unique so one can spend days exploring and remain enthralled.
-Sunset is prime time in Bagan as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
+The temples can best be viewed via bicycle, which allows for independent exploration as bike trails link all the temples.
+This attraction still feels relatively undiscovered and allows visitors to feel that they are the only ones exploring a temple.
+Each is thoroughly unique so visitors can spend days exploring and remain enthralled.
+Sunset is prime time in Bagan, as locals and visitors alike head for the highest temples to enjoy the magnificent sunsets over the stupa-dotted plain.
 Another popular way of seeing the temples is from the air, in a hot air balloon.